Unconventional Reservoir Development

 This course provides an introduction to the terminology, design concepts and status of unconventional reservoir development.
 The primary focus is on shale development but with coverage of the few select key elements of shale that are similar to coalbed methane, tight oil and gas, and even conventional reservoirs.
 Reviewing these similarities is useful in illustrating the concepts and in understanding the reliability of techniques that are new to shale but that have been tested for decades in other types of oil and gas resources.

 - Key events and technologies that sparked unconventional development

-- Essential geologic properties
+- Essential geologic characteristics

 - Petroleum systems

-- Drilling options
+- Drilling and completion options

-- Hydraulic fracturing basics
+- Hydraulic fracturing and horizontal drilling basics

 - Determining reserves

-- Environmental issues
+- Environmental issues for hydraulic fracturing

 Gain insights on how gas volumes and gas production rates are determined and factors controlling the value of unconventional gas prospects.
 This course includes an understanding of the different drilling and completion options and discussions on the current environmental challenges and apparent solutions.

 This course is intended for those having some familiarity with the oil and gas industry but with little to no exposure to unconventional reservoir evaluation or development.
 The target audience includes engineers, geologists, technicians, sales representatives, investors, managers, government officials, planners, land specialists, and technical support staff.